Tobiaskr12/OmmelSamvirke2024/README.md

-# Ommel Samvirke - Coorporating local associations
+# Ommel Samvirke - Cooperating local associations
 OmmelSamvirke is a group of local associations in the town Ommel on the Danish island of Ærø.
 This repository contains the code for the website used by Ommel Samvirke ([ommelsamvirke.com](https://ommelsamvirke.com)).

 ## Contents